abak-press/findit/README.md

 end
 ```

 And that it!
-Now you can iterate over finder results by simple each:
+Now you can iterate over finder results by simple `each`:
 ```ruby
 @scope = SomeFinder.new(params)
 @scope.each do |d|